-With globalisation, businesses are realising that there is a need to expand their target markets overseas for survival, growth and profitability.
-This unit builds on a series of critical marketing concepts, where you will learn how to analyse global environmental forces and how to strategically develop and manage contemporary entry, competitive and international marketing mix strategies.
-On completion of this unit, you will have an advanced and integrated understanding of international marketing theories, practices, and strategies.
+With increasing digitisation in the globalised world, businesses are realising that there is a need to apply the digital technologies in expanding their target markets overseas for survival, growth and profitability.
+This unit builds on a series of critical global marketing concepts, where you will be able to learn how to analyse and evaluate the global marketing environmental forces and the associated digital trends, and how to strategically develop and manage contemporary entry, competitive and international marketing mix strategies.
+On completion of this unit, you will have an advanced and integrated understanding of global marketing theories, practices, and strategies applicable in this digital era.

 |Student Contribution Band||SCA Band 4|